NEW MEMBER OFFER!

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-A: There’s a whole wide world of bears out there.
-The bear family, Ursidae, contains eight species that are still around today.
-Three of those live in North America: brown bears, black bears, and polar bears.
-Check out the slideshow below to meet the rest of my relatives, and take our “What Kind of Bear Are You?” quiz to find out where you fit in.
+While the largest family of birds, the tyrant flycatchers, count more than 400 species among their number, the bear family, Ursidae, contains just eight species that are still around today.
+Three of those live in North America: brown bears (better known as grizzlies in the lower 48), black bears, and polar bears.
+Check out the slideshow below to meet the rest of my relatives.

 —BEAR